xinwenfu/platformio-espidf-aws-iot/README.md

 ## Build, upload and serial monitor
 Now build the project, and upload the firmware into ESP32.
 Use serial monitor to monitor the output from ESP32.

-Within the IoT core console, use the Test -> MQTT test client.
+Within the IoT core console, click the Test -> MQTT test client.
 The project code publishes MQTT data to the topic *test_topic/esp32*.
 The MQTT test client can be used to publish and subscribe to *test_topic/esp32*.